peterhcharlton/starter-hugo-academic/content/post/ppg_webinars/index.md

 - **Panicos Kyriacou (City University of London)** presented on _Non-invasive optical monitoring of Intracranial Pressure in Traumatic Brain Injury patients_.

 {{< /spoiler >}}

+{{< spoiler text="**Webinar 4: Developments in Photoplethysmography**" >}}
+### Developments in Photoplethysmography

+<i class="fas fa-desktop"></i> _7 July 2022, 14:00 British Summer Time ([other time zones](https://dateful.com/convert/british-summer-time-bst?t=14&d=2022-07-07))_

+<i class="fas fa-user-tie"></i> Hosted by the _[Institute of Physics and Engineering in Medicine](https://www.ipem.ac.uk/)_

+**Overview:**

+Photoplethysmography is an optical sensing technique that is widely used in clinical and consumer devices.
+It is a highly active area of research, with many important developments being made each year.
+In this webinar leaders in the field will present their latest research.
+Topics include extracting measurements of pulse rate variability from the photoplethysmogram (PPG) for applications such as stress monitoring, and using phantoms to investigate the origins of the PPG and develop new PPG sensing technologies.

+**Speakers:**

+- **James May (City, University of London)** presented on _Phantoms for In Vitro Investigations of PPG and PPG technology Development_.
+- **Elisa Mejia-Mejia (City, University of London)** presented on _Photoplethysmography-based pulse rate variability: standardisation of the technique using simulated signals_.
+- **James Anibal (University of Oxford)** presented on _Attention methods for longer PPG sequences_.

+{{< /spoiler >}}

 ---